portalion/portalion/README.md

 # Hi there

 ## Who am I?
-I am ordinary computer science student from Poland, who loves programming.
+I am software developer from Poland, who loves programming.

 ## Currently working at?
 - Developing musescore like app in typescript + electron